seanhenry8/CISC121-Henry-Sean-Project/README.md

 for this project I chose the scholarship shortlist problem
 ## Chosen Algorithm (name + why it fits)
 For the Scholarship Shortlist problem, I deliberately chose Merge Sort.
 To start merge sort has consistent performance unlike quick sort which can degrade to O(n^2) time complexity in worst case scenarios.
 Merge sort guarantees a time complexity of O(nlogn) across all cases.
 On top of that merge sort is a stable sorting algorithm meaning that original relative order is preserved if two students tie maintaining the initial order.

+**Preconditions**

+1. Merge sort is robust so data does not need to be ordered or altered in any way to be efficient

+2. The data must be complete requiring ever item based to contain a valid score value

 ## Demo (video/gif/screenshot of at least one run)

 https://github.com/user-attachments/assets/d8730447-4b17-4a0f-b4a0-0eac13349444

+As the algorithm compares the yellow bars and drops an applicant into their correctly sorted position within the newly merged sub-array, that bar flashes green.
+This indicates a decision has been made.
+Once the final merge is complete and the entire list is perfectly sorted in descending order, the entire board turns green, signalling the algorithm has successfully completed its task.

 ## Problem Breakdown & Computational Thinking (include a flowchart + the 4 pillars as brief bullets)